 (1) They want everything to be done in their way: A dictator isn’t concerned with the others’ ways; to them, his way is always the best.
 He forgets that he must follow God’s way; and depending on different situations, he must follow the way of the responsible people.

 (2) They want everyone to follow their will: Whatever people do must be proper according to time and place.
-A dictator wants everyone to do his will right away regardless of others’ will or availabity.
+A dictator wants everyone to do his will right away regardless of others’ will or availability.
 He forgets that God created people with intellect and will, not as a robot nor a cartoon so that he can manipulate people whatever way he wants.
-In today’s passage, Jesus wanted to show his contemporaries’ dictatorship: they were in the market places; they couldn’t dance as you wanted as in a wedding!
-There were all living people in the maket; they couldn’t weep as you wanted as in a funeral!
+In today’s passage, Jesus wanted to show his contemporaries’ dictatorship: they were in the marketplaces; they couldn’t dance as you wanted as in a wedding!
+There were all living people in the market; they couldn’t weep as you wanted as in a funeral!

 2.2/ Those who like to criticize others: The contemporaries criticized both John the Baptist’s austere life and Jesus’ social life.
 Their criticism was concisely described by Jesus as follows: “For John came neither eating nor drinking, and they say, `He has a demon’; the Son of man came eating and drinking, and they say, `Behold, a glutton and a drunkard, a friend of tax collectors and sinners!’
 Yet wisdom is justified by her deeds.”
 People like to criticize others because of many reasons:

-(2) They are jealous because they don’t want others to be better than them: Many criticized because they’re worry they will loose their influenced on people.
+(2) They are jealous because they don’t want others to be better than them: Many criticized because they’re worry, they will lose their influenced-on people.
 This reason was true for the scribes and the Pharisees.
-They didn’t want to accept Jesus’ teaching, not because that they didn’t now it is the truth, but because they were worry that they would loose their influences on people.
+They didn’t want to accept Jesus’ teaching, not because that they didn’t now it is the truth, but because they were worried that they would lose their influences on people.
 They wanted to kill Jesus because they were afraid people won’t listen to them.